Dependants

 Your dependants can show they have the required funds in a variety of formats.
 For example, your dependants could submit a bank statement, bank letter, passbook or fixed deposit certificate.

-More information can be found on the UK Government website and in the Financial Requirement Caseworker Guidance.
+Full details can be found on the UK Government website and in the Financial Requirement Caseworker Guidance.

-Before your dependants start their student-dependant visa application, they should make sure they are familiar with the requirements.
+Before your dependants start their Student Dependant visa application, they should make sure they are familiar with the requirements.

 How do my dependants apply for a dependant visa?